Degree-One Rational Cherednik Algebras for the Symmetric Group: Introduction

-These are the only degree-one deformations of the skew group algebra for $S_n$ acting by the doubled standard representation whose parameter maps have linear part supported only on or only off the identity. \end{theorem*} See Theorem~\ref{thm:LOAMapsDoubledStd} and~\ref{thm:DOAMapsDoubledStd} for details, Theorem~\ref{refexamples} for the resulting algebras, and Table~\ref{SummaryDOAMapsDoubledStd} in Section~\ref{DoubledReps} for a summary.
+These are the only degree-one deformations of the skew group algebra for $S_n$ acting by the doubled standard representation whose parameter maps have linear part supported only on or only off the identity. \end{Theorem} See Theorems~\ref{thm:LOAMapsDoubledStd} and~\ref{thm:DOAMapsDoubledStd} for details, Theorem~\ref{refexamples} for the resulting algebras, and Table~\ref{SummaryDOAMapsDoubledStd} in~Section~\ref{AlgsDoubledStdRep} for a~summary.
+The $S_2$ case in Theorems~\ref{thA} and~\ref{thB} can be analyzed in a similar way but there are some differences in the dimensions of spaces of pre-Drinfeld orbifold algebra maps and in the explicit PBW conditions.

-The algebras in Theorems~(A) and~(B) specialize to the well-known rational Cherednik algebras for the symmetric group, described as of $\frak{gl}_n$- and $\frak{sl}_n$-type respectively in~\cite{GanGinzburg2006}, and hence should be of substantial interest.
-In particular, Theorem~(B) provides a degree one version of the $\frak{sl}_n$-type rational Cherednik algebras $H_{0,c}$.
-We refer to the algebras as degree-one rational Cherednik algebras.
+The algebras in Theorems~\ref{thA} and~\ref{thB} specialize to the well-known rational Cherednik algebras for the symmetric group, described as of $\mathfrak{gl}_n$- and $\mathfrak{sl}_n$-type respectively in~\cite{GanGinzburg2006}, and hence should be of substantial interest.
+In particular, Theorem~\ref{thB} provides a degree one version of~the~$\mathfrak{sl}_n$-type rational Cherednik algebras $H_{0,c}$.
+We~refer to the algebras as degree-one rational Cherednik algebras.
 Investigating their structure, properties, combinatorics, representation theory, geometric significance, and potential importance in physics should provide fertile ground for future research.
 It would also be natural to explore whether similar algebras exist for other complex reflection groups.